How SAFEs Convert: An Interactive Guide for Founders

 The MFN clause gives the investor the right to upgrade to better terms if you later issue SAFEs with caps or discounts.
 When you issue a subsequent SAFE, you must notify the MFN holder, who can then elect to adopt the better terms within a pre-defined window.

-Let's see how this works in practice with MFN protection.
-Imagine you raise from two investors before your Series A:
+With MFN protection, here's what happens when you raise from two investors before your Series A:

 When you issue the second SAFE, you notify the first investor of the better terms.
 They elect to adopt the $5,000,000 cap, and their SAFE is amended accordingly.
 By the time you close your Series A at $20,000,000 pre-money with 10,000,000 shares outstanding, both SAFEs convert using the same cap: